mcjonker/csce-145-algorithmic-design/README.md

 # csce145-algorithmic-design
-This Repository contains my projects from CSCE-145 Algorithmic Design I course at the University of South Carolina
+This Repository contains my projects from CSCE-145 Algorithmic Design I course.

 - RandomDice is a program that will output the results of rolling a 6-sided dice the entered number of times.
 - BelowAverage will intake the average temperatures over a period of time, determine the average, and which days were below the average temperature.